 Globally, the productive activity of sea salt is very beneficial for the maintenance of environmental balance in coastal areas, with the specific avifauna and the stability of the coastline being the most benefited aspects, since the active salt pans provide the existence of determining ecosystems for the survival of various animal and plant species and prevent the negative action of high tides on coastal areas due to the dike walls that defend the productive units.

-This artisanal and traditional methodology, part of the Culture and the History of Portugal itself, has several variants in the other salty foods, resulting from the climatic and soil characteristics and the idiosyncrasies of the marnots in each region.
+This artisan and traditional methodology, part of the Culture and the History of Portugal itself, has several variants in the other salty foods, resulting from the climatic and soil characteristics and the idiosyncrasies of the marnots in each region.